MicrosoftDocs/sdk-api/sdk-api-src/content/sspi/nf-sspi-acquirecredentialshandlea.md

 A pointer to a <a href="https://msdn.microsoft.com/0a609b32-dbd7-4905-8990-65ebabcd0668">TimeStamp</a> structure that receives the time at which the returned credentials expire.
 The structure value received depends on the security package, which must specify the value in local time.

-#### - pvLogonID [in, optional]
+#### - pPrincipal [in, optional]

-A pointer to a  <a href="https://msdn.microsoft.com/65dd9a04-fc7c-4179-95ff-dac7dad4668f">locally unique identifier</a> (LUID) that identifies the user.
-This parameter is provided for file-system processes such as network redirectors.
-This parameter can be <b>NULL</b>.
+A pointer to a null-terminated string that specifies the name of the principal whose credentials the handle will reference.

+<div class="alert"><b>Note</b>  If the process that requests the handle does not have access to the credentials, the function returns an error.
+A null string indicates that the process requires a handle to the credentials of the user under whose <a href="https://msdn.microsoft.com/3e9d7672-2314-45c8-8178-5a0afcfd0c50">security context</a> it is executing.</div>
+<div> </div>

+#### - pPackage [in]

+A pointer to a null-terminated string that specifies the name of the <a href="https://msdn.microsoft.com/3e9d7672-2314-45c8-8178-5a0afcfd0c50">security package</a> with which these credentials will be used.
+This is a security package name returned in the <b>Name</b> member of a
+<a href="https://msdn.microsoft.com/d0bff3d8-63f1-4a4e-851f-177040af6bd2">SecPkgInfo</a> structure returned by the
+<a href="https://msdn.microsoft.com/900790a6-111d-43f5-9316-e85aab03a3bc">EnumerateSecurityPackages</a> function.
+After a context is established,
+<a href="https://msdn.microsoft.com/4956c4ab-b71e-4960-b750-f3a79b87baac">QueryContextAttributes (CredSSP)</a> can be called with <i>ulAttribute</i> set to <b>SECPKG_ATTR_PACKAGE_INFO</b> to return information on the security package in use.

 ## -returns